Sylt: Flora and fauna

 The flora of Sylt is shaped by the island's original sparseness.
-Until the mid 19th century Sylt was an island almost completely devoid of trees, only artificial plantations created small areas of forest and bush.
-Still today one can recognize the man-made structure of the Friedrichshain and Südwäldchen forests in Westerland, the trees mostly standing in rank and file.
-Also the now widespread rose Rosa rugosa, known as the "Sylt rose" on the island was only imported to Sylt.
+Until the mid 19th century, Sylt was an island almost completely devoid of trees except for small areas of forest and bush created by plantations.
+Today, one can still recognize the man-made origin of the Friedrichshain and Südwäldchen forests in Westerland where many of the trees stand in rank and file.
+Also, the now widespread rose Rosa rugosa, known as the "Sylt rose" on the island was imported to Sylt.
 It originates from the Kamchatka peninsula in Siberia.
 The undemanding rose met ideal conditions on Sylt and spread so quickly that it is now a common sight on the island.
 Its proliferation is viewed critically from a biological point of view, since it threatens to displace endangered local species, especially on the heaths.

 The ample heaths on the eastern side of the island provide habitats for many rare species of plants and animals which are adapted to the extreme conditions such as drought, warmth, wind.
 About 2,500 animal species and 150 species of plants have so far been recorded.
 45% of those plants are on the IUCN Red List.
 Especially notable are the 600 species of butterflies that live in the heaths, small tortoiseshell, brimstone, painted lady and peacock butterfly among them.

 With several thousand individuals in the dune belt of Sylt, the natterjack toad, endangered in Germany, has one of Germany's largest populations here.
 Their spawning places are wet dune slacks and shallow, short-lived pools.
 For a habitat they prefer sandy areas with vegetation, but the species has also been observed on the top of the Uwe Dune.
 The main threat for this species on Sylt is road traffic.